 Your business is legally required to register as a VAT vendor if the value of your taxable supplies exceeds the compulsory VAT registration threshold South Africa within any consecutive 12-month period.
 The current compulsory threshold is R2,300,000 (R2.3 Million).

-You must also register if you have entered into a written contract that legally binds your business to make taxable supplies exceeding **R2,300,000** in the succeeding 12 months.
-Once your business hits this threshold, you have a strict window of **21 business days** to submit your registration application to SARS.
+You must also register if you have entered into a written contract that legally binds your business to make taxable supplies exceeding R2,300,000 in the succeeding 12 months.
+Once your business hits this threshold, you have a strict window of 21 business days to submit your registration application to SARS.
+If you fail to register on time, SARS may backdate your registration to the date you first became liable.
+This means you will owe Output VAT on all taxable supplies made from that date — even if you did not collect it from your customers — plus interest and late registration penalties.

 If your business turnover does not reach R2,300,000, you are not legally required to register.
 However, you can choose to apply for voluntary VAT registration South Africa if you meet the voluntary threshold, which is currently set at R120,000.